 Personally, I’m an optimistic realist.
 As investors, we need to look ahead.
 We need to try to maintain a sober and objective mind, anticipating what is to come.
 Looking at the mess in Europe and in particular in Germany, I’m asking myself the following key questions:

 Yes.
-There will be pain, but Europeans have proven to be a resilient bunch and resourceful if they have to.
+It won’t be easy, but Europeans have proven to be a resilient bunch and resourceful if they have to be.

 3/ Will inflation remain high forever?